yasiss/SearchEngines_Part4/README.md

 # Search Engines

-CS410 MP2.4 UIUC - Text Transformation Systems
+CS410 MP2.4 UIUC - Text Transformation Systems.
-In this 4-part MP, you will get familiar with building and evaluating Search Engines.

 Create a Search Engine using MeTA, The ranker will be evaluated using NDCG scores on 3 relevance datasets: Cranfield dataset, APNews dataset, and the Faculty dataset collected and annotated.